Q. What does CRES mean?

 Q. Can I still take your classes if I’m not in the Master’s program?

-A. While some CRES courses are reserved for only CRES students, some electives are open to other graduate and undergraduate students.
+A. CRES elective courses are open to other graduate and undergraduate students and there are a small number of seats available in our CRES core courses to non-CRES graduate students.
 If you have questions about taking a specific course, please contact Program Manager Kata Bahnsen-Reinhardt.

 Q. Do you offer trainings to community members?